All Episodes

 But Miriam and her family tried relentlessly to get out of there.

-They were beaten, they were threatened, and the last day on the 30 on the 30th, 31st of August, when the Americans pulled out in the middle of the night, and we abandoned the airport in Kabul, it was obvious they weren't getting out of Kabul at that point.
+And the last day, on the 30th, 31st of August, when the Americans pulled out in the middle of the night and we abandoned the airport in Kabul, it was obvious they weren't getting out of Kabul at that point.

 At that point, the Taliban was already in their neighborhood, Sean, looking for them.